UAW threatens strike at Fiat Chrysler U.S. operations

 The UAW notified Fiat Chrysler that the current four-year contract extension would expire at 11:59 p.m. on Wednesday.

-The notice did not specify whether the union would call a strike at some or all U.S. Fiat Chrysler assembly, transmission and stamping plants and other operations where 40,000 UAW members work.
+The notice did not specify whether the union would call a strike at some or all of the 37 U.S. Fiat Chrysler assembly, transmission and stamping plants and other operations where 40,000 UAW members work.

 Gary Spangler, a veteran worker at the Kokomo Transmission Plant in Indiana, said workers there have been told the call to strike on Fiat Chrysler is nationwide, not just the key Kokomo-area transmission plants and a casting plant that feeds them.